kstenerud/concise-encoding/DESIGN.md

 Underscore (`_`) is used for numeric whitespace, as is done in most programming languages.
 Characters such as `,` and `.` are unsuitable because many countries use them for opposite purposes (as a radix point / as a grouping separator).

-### Radix Point

-The text format accepts both `.` and `,` as a radix point in floating point numbers to match how they're used in various countries around the world.

 ### Numeric Bases

 To support the most common numeric representations, the text format supports the following bases: